 The insurance company will usually blame the motorcyclist, maintaining that they:

 They will then deny liability and the injured motorcyclist won’t know that they’re entitled to compensation.

-Under California Code of Civil Procedure § 335.1, you only have 2-years to file claim.
+Under California Code of Civil Procedure § 335.1, you only have 2 years to file an injury claim.
 It could take your attorney significant time to properly investigate the accident.
-Given this timeframe, it’s usually a good idea to speak with anttorney as soon as possible.
+Given this timeframe, it’s usually a good idea to speak with a personal injury attorney as soon as possible.

 The primary factors involved in motorcycle collisions are automobile drivers who: